airum82/CCB-movie-guide/README.md

 <hr>

 ## Tech Stack:
--React
--React-router
--CSS
--React-Loader-Spinner
--Enzyme
--Jest
+- React
+- React-router
+- CSS
+- React-Loader-Spinner
+- Enzyme
+- Jest
 <hr>

 ## Next Steps:
--Add in functionality to grab movies from multiply pages in each category -Allow search by genre if possible
+- Add in functionality to grab movies from multiply pages in each category
+- Allow search by genre if possible
+- Do final configuration for deployment
 <hr>

 ## Screenshots: